-That’s why we found it strange that one law firm in Florida was pretty much demanding that a deposition take place tomorrow.
+We found it strange that one law firm in Florida was pretty much demanding that a deposition take place on Rosh Hashanah.
 This is one of the handful of holidays that most Jews celebrate, and here comes this law firm trying to ruin it like we’re actually going observe one of the 500 other holidays we have.
 It’s a good thing we have judges to tell these goyim to stick it in their shofar and blow it….